Page 1 of 1

 As you can imagine, the daily stresses and intense, on-the-job requirements for firefighters and fire safety professionals are extreme.
 The equipment and gear these professionals work with must be durable and offer protection from the elements.

 Firefighter gear includes protective footwear that enables firefighters to enter potentially dangerous environments relatively safely.
 High heat is a given, but what about other hazards on the job?
-Firefighters deal with slippery surfaces, difficult terrain, standing water, sharp objects and more.
+Firefighters deal with slippery surfaces, difficult terrain, standing water, sharp objects, and more.

-Keeping all this in mind, fireman boots must give firefighters and fire safety professionals the right fit, traction, and flexible movement.
+Keeping all this in mind, fire boots must give firefighters and fire safety professionals the right fit, traction, and flexible movement.
 This means they'll need to be made of materials that can provide a high level of durability and protection yet remain lightweight.

 In a firefighter's line of work, a lot depends on the boots they wear; a firefighter's accessories are what make the difference in being prepared for any situation.